cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

 16. Solder the spacers to the Add-on board one on top of the other

-17. Stick the heatsink to the Raspberry Pi Compute Module 3 Lite's CPU
+17. Stick the heatsink to the Raspberry Pi Compute Module 3 Lite

 18. Stick the fan to the Raspberry Pi Compute Module 3 Lite using double-sided foam tape